-As part of the Countywide Plan, the County of San Bernardino is making maps simpler, streamlining minor land use changes, and keeping the public informed on more substantial changes.
-The County also made minor land use revisions to the Draft Land Use Plan based on the public’s input during the 2017 regional open houses and EIR scoping meetings.
+As part of the Countywide Plan, the County of San Bernardino has made maps simpler, streamlining minor land use changes, and keeping the public informed on more substantial changes.

-The County’s current Land Use District (LUD) system serves as its Zoning and Policy map (aka, a one-map system).
-The County is proposing to transition to a two-map system that retains the current LUD system as Zoning Districts and introduces a second land use mapping system that groups the current LUDs into simplified Land Use Categories (LUCs).
+Prior to late 2020, the County’s Land Use District (LUD) system served as its Zoning and Policy map (aka, a one-map system).
+In October 2020, the County transitioned to a two-map system that retains the current LUD system as Zoning Districts and introduces a second land use mapping system that groups the County’s LUDs into simplified Land Use Categories (LUCs).

-While the Draft Land Use Plan may look different because of the introduction of simplified LUCs, the vast majority of areas retain the same intent, nature, and development potential as under the currently adopted Land Use Plan.
-Click on the links below to read more about the proposed LUCs and the relationship to the current system.
+While the Land Use Plan may look different because of the introduction of simplified LUCs, the vast majority of areas retained the same intent, nature, and development potential as under the previously adopted Land Use Plan.
+Click on the links below to read more about the LUCs and the relationship to the current LUDs.

 Table LU-1.
 Land Use Categories.
 Summarizes the permitted density/intensity range, the primary purpose, and typical permitted uses for each category.